deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 # Chainlink Betting Game on Polygon

 # Introduction
 This is a blockchain based betting game where you can bet on the outcome of a dice roll with cryptocurrency and if you guess right, then you double your money.
-This game is powered by ethereum smart contacts that run on the blockchain.
+This game is powered by smart contacts that run on the polygon blockchain.
 And we're going to use the chainlink protocol to implement randomness for our dice roll.

-Here is the application will work when the user connects to their web browser with metamask, they'll talk to a front-end application built in react.js and the application will talk directly to the ethereum blockchain and on the blockchain, we'll create a smart contract that implements the betting game and that's going to use the chainlink protocol which of course talked to the chainlink smart contacts.
-So the user flow is here.
-Is that they make a bet to directly with our smart contacts with the funded application.
+The application will work when the user connects to their web browser with metamask, they'll talk to a front-end application built in react.js and the application will talk directly to the blockchain.
+Where we'll create a smart contract `BettingGame.sol` that implements the betting game and that's going to use the chainlink protocol which of course interact with the chainlink smart contacts.
+So the user flow here, is that they make a bet to directly with our smart contacts with the funded application.
 If they guess the number right, they will win twice the amount of cryptocurrency that they bet.

 # Requirements